Dimkarodinz/activeadmin_ancestry_view/README.md

   - selectable: true
   - expandable: true
 + Edit views to vizualize ANY resouce with ancestry (resource_path ?)
-+ Add generator to rendering views and assets
++ Add generator to rendering views and assets;
 + Add .gif to description